Essential Tools for Trimming Roses and How to Pick the Best

 You'll Need Garden Gloves

 Most of the time I like garden gloves that let me feel what I'm doing.

-However, when handling roses you really need some thicker gloves where the thorns won't hurt you the moment you touch them and the stems of some roses are just filled with thorns.
-Atlas Gloves are certainly suitable for working with roses.
+However, when handling roses you really need some thicker gloves where the thorns won't hurt you the moment you touch them and the stems of some roses are just filled with thorns. are certainly suitable for working with roses.
+I use them all the time.
+Atlas Gloves

 Trimming a rose is like giving it a haircut once in a while.
 Well it depends on what kind of rose it is.
 I don't trim the rambler roses, unless they grow out of proportion.